aidkose/aidkose-hello-world/README.md

 # hello-world

-Here is the url to my React project: https://aidkose-hello-world.web.app/
+Here is the link to my React project: https://aidkose-hello-world.web.app/